maniaplanet/documentation/dedicated-server/matchmaking.md

 - Start a lobby: a dedicated server with a litte specific configuration.
 - Start (or gather) match servers: again, dedicated servers with a little specific configuration.

+Moreover once you linked a match server to a lobby server, the match server will have its Echelon limits defined automatically to the lobby Echelon limits for no cost.
+For example if you set up a Echelon 9 lobby, you only need to pay the limits for the lobby server, the linked match servers will automatically get the lobby limits.

 The guide will cover the technical aspects.
 If you have any questions or feedback, feel free to join the discussion: http://forum.maniaplanet.com/viewtopic.php?f=261&t=27702

 ## Requirements